COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 ### Mobility Synchronisation

-In addition to the mobility levels, the mobility _synchronisation_ (i.e., how many people are leaving their homes at the same time) is another important facet of the human travelling behaviours of relevance for the covid-19 prevention offorts.
+In addition to the mobility levels, the mobility _synchronisation_ (i.e., how many people are leaving their homes at the same time) is another important facet of the human travelling behaviour of relevance for the covid-19 prevention efforts.
 Indeed, human mobility patterns are known to exhibit a large degree of temporal regularities, especially when it comes to commuting behaviours.
 These regularities are mostly governed by the synchronisation of labour, our work schedules and the activities we accomodate around them.